Health Care Provider Roles

 Who is on the healthcare team?

 Healthcare is a team effort.
 Each healthcare provider is like a member of the team with a particular role.
 Some team members are doctors or technicians who help diagnose disease.
 Others are experts who treat disease or care for patients’ physical and emotional needs.
+In this tutorial part, you will learn about different healthcare providers’ types, jobs, and roles on the healthcare team.
+You will also know who the team members care for patients with various chronic diseases.
+Healthcare team members we will look at include:

 • Doctors